 - Apply without test scores to test-optional colleges.
 But, students also need to realize that applying without test scores decreases their chances of admission.
 If a college is not test-blind (meaning they will not look at SAT/ACT scores even if you send them) and is instead test-optional, then really that college is “test-preferred.”
 And, a good rule of thumb is this: if a college would have accepted you with an SAT or ACT score significantly lower than their average because you are a priority applicant for them (very high GPA, you add diversity that they are looking to increase on campus, etc), then you can apply without test scores now and they will likely accept you.
 But, if they wouldn’t have accepted you with a significantly lower score before, then they very likely won’t accept you without test scores now.

 - If a student is unlikely to gain admittance without test scores, then they should continue to take the SAT in October, November, and December or the ACT in September, October, and December of their senior year.
 (Applying with test scores can double a student’s acceptance chances at many colleges, especially — as CollegeVine data points out — if the student’s SAT or ACT score is above that of the median SAT or ACT score of accepted applicants at that school.)
 Although students who continue to take the SAT and ACT in the fall won’t get the admissions boost from applying early, at least they will greatly increase their chances of admission with a higher SAT or ACT score, which can more than offset the boost they would have gotten from applying early.
 For example, we have a current student who recently started with us that has a 22 on the ACT.
 She has a lower than average GPA (3.46 unweighted) and no background that makes her a priority applicant.
 There are many schools to which she can apply and still gain admittance (typically colleges that accept 70% or more of their applicants).
-But, she wants to attend a higher caliber college (those that accept about 60% of their applicants); so, on average, she’d need a 27 or above to get into such a college.
+But, she wants to attend a higher caliber college (those that accept about 60% or less of their applicants); so, on average, she’d need a 27 or above to get into such a college.
 Could she go from a 22 to a 27 on the September test?
 It’s possible, but unlikely.
 More likely it will take her until the October or December ACT test to hit that 27 (both because she needs to learn a lot of content to do so and because multiple testing opportunities in and of themselves boost a student’s chances of reaching a higher score).
 So, for the more competitive colleges, is she better off applying early with a 22 on the ACT (or just not submitting her scores) or applying by the regular deadline but with a 27?
 The probably unsurprising answer: regular deadline with a 27, because she’s unlikely to get into a more competitive school with either a 22 or without submitting scores, but she still stands a good chance of admission in the regular decision applicant pool with a 27 or above.
 If she still hasn’t reached her score goal by the November SAT or October ACT, then she should switch to the “last resort” option: over-prepare for the December SAT or December ACT to maximize her chances of success on those test dates (and doing so increases her chances of exceeding her score goal as well — so the “risk” of over-preparing is a higher score and even better admission chances).

 Many factors influence a student’s score goal on any particular testing day (see the addendum at the bottom of the page for a potential, additional surprising cause of test day score variation).
 Although we can’t control the variability in performance and test scores on a particular day, we can plan for it.
 And, to do so, students can prep not just for a test date but for a score goal and maximize their chances of success.